-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.

-/s/ Kenneth W. Wimberly Kenneth W. Wimberly Corporate Secretary

-Dated: October 19, 2011
+Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly duly authorized. caused this report to be signed on its behalf by the undersigned hereunto American Airlines, Inc. /s/ Kenneth W. Wimberly Kenneth W. Wimberly Corporate Secretary Dated: October 19, 2011